The best champagne taste tested

 We Brits love a bottle of bubbly.
 Most of us won’t pay more than £7 on a bottle of wine but are happy to drop £20 or £30 if a bottle has the magic word champagne on the label.
 Our expert Henry Jeffreys has been taste-testing non-label champagnes to find the best and most budget-friendly ones out there.

 Made by the Union Champagne co-op in Avize, this is a wine that really punches above its humble price.
 There's lemon sherbet on the nose, a full texture – creamy, rich and round – but with a good fruity freshness and a long nutty finish.
 Again, the price tag is attractive.
-Available from Tesco (£19).
+Buy from Tesco (£20).

 This one is made for the Wine Society, a cooperative wine club by one of the region’s biggest cooperatives, Castelnau.
 There’s orange and lemon fruit on the palate, with savoury yeasty notes, then a touch of sweetness at the end.
 Delicious with most seafood, or if you're serving alongside appetizers at a party, opt for cheese straws.
-Available from The Wine Society (£19.95).
+Buy from The Wine Society (£22.00).

 Tarlant Reserve NV

 Up next, Tarlant which comes from a family estate based in the Vallée de la Marne.
 You'll experience super fresh lemons on the nose that smells something a bit like buttery pastry – a sign this has been properly matured.
 In the mouth, it’s fresh, fruity and has even more of those creamy pastry notes.
-Subtle, elegant and very moreish – I could drink a lot of this.
-Available from Lay & Wheeler (£18.06).
+Subtle, elegant and very moreish.
+Buy from Vivino (£42.33).

 Les Pionniers 2008

 During tasting, I was slightly disappointed by the non-vintage version of Les Pionniers, however its big brother, from the stellar 2008 vintage, knocked my socks off!
 Made by one of grand names of champagne, Piper-Heidsieck, this is a serious meaty wine.
 Think of the tangy flavour of Marmite mixed with Seville oranges only a lot more delicious.
-Available from the Co-op (£25.99).
+Buy from the Co-op (£26.99).

 Barnaut Blanc de Noirs Grand Cru NV

 Up next, we have a bottle from a small grower based in Bouzy, which was, and to some extent still is, known as red wine country.
 Blanc de noirs means it’s only made from dark grapes which you can taste in the vivid, orangey fruit moving into marmalade flavours that have a real smokiness on the finish.
 Tangy and delicious.
-Available from Lea & Sandeman (£29.95).
+Buy from Lea & Sandeman (£27.95).

 The Wine Society's Champagne Brut NV

 This is all about big flavours: brown apples, nuts and spicy notes.
 If, like me, you love Bollinger champagne but can’t afford it, this is the wine for you.
 The producer, Alfred Gratien, is one of the few houses along with Bollinger that still age their wines in oak.
-Available from The Wine Society (£32).
+Buy from The Wine Society (£34).

 Herbert Beaufort Grand Cru Carte d'Or Brut NV

 Herbert Beaufort are a small quality producer based in Bouzy and, as you’d expect from the red wine location, it has a high percentage of pinot noir in the blend.
 I loved the sheer intensity of fruit here, particularly that of oranges and limes.
 Full of zest, this is great fun, like champagne should be.
-Available from M&S (£35).
+Buy from M&S (£35 – available in cases of six).

 Champagne is a costly wine to produce.
 The raw materials (that is, the grapes) are the most expensive in France.
 Most champagne houses don’t own nearly enough vineyards to provide for their needs so they have to buy in grapes from small growers.
 This demand pushes up the price.